open-resources/dash_curriculum/_sources/part2/chapter7.md

 ```
 ![shape](./ch7_files/shape.png)

+110 represents the number of rows, while 3 reflects the number of columns in the dataframe.

 ### Info
-The Pandas `info` method will return information on the `dataframe` such as:
+The Pandas `info` method will return information on the dataframe such as:
 - data types
 - column names
 - memory usage